How to book and when we need to inspect

 Change to our site inspection service

 Once these have been submitted to our team; we will then contact you to advise if we need any further details or if you are okay to continue with your project.
-Our aim is to minimise the number of site inspections but still protect the public.
-Site inspections will only be undertaken if they are external visits and not within the property.

 Here are some examples, though the list is not exhaustive: